Purlins Roof

 • Strengthen roof during wind storms

-In fact, metal roofs with purlins tend to last longer and require fewer repairs over time.
+In fact, metal roofs with purlins tend to last longer and require fewer repairs over time.“This durability makes them a top choice for commercial roofing systems.”

 10. Purlins in Post-Frame Construction